davidrankin2/SwiftLibRaw/Documentation/SwiftLibRaw.md

 The SwiftLibRaw package in source form may be distributed under the license detailed above (hereafter, the "MIT License").

+In its current form, libSwiftLibRaw.dylib includes both code under the MIT license as above, and LibRaw code under the LGPL and CDDL licenses, as specified in the LibRaw package.
+Any distribution of the dylib file with an executable must obey the requirements of the LGPL and/or CDDL licenses as specified by the LibRaw package.

 ## History and Focus